 Cecelia spent her honeymoon on Devils Island and the next thirty years as the wife of a lighthouse keeper, but she never developed a liking for life at a lighthouse.
 “On Devil’s Island in storms the spray used to dash against my living room windows, 600 feet from the cliffs, and ooze through the windows and flood the floors so that I would have to take rags and sop it up,” she recalled.
 “I spent six years on the island.
 Tourists used to come from Bayfield and that was all the social contact I had.
 We always seemed to be on lonely outposts.”

 A radiobeacon was established on Devils Island on October 30, 1925.
-A powerful air diaphone fog signal replaced the steam whistle in April 1927, and in 1928 the light was electrified.
+A powerful air diaphone fog signal replaced the steam whistle on April 13, 1927, and in 1928 the light was electrified.

 The September 1928 edition of the Lighthouse Service Bulletin noted a visit to Devils Island by President Calvin Coolidge and his wife during an eighty-eight-day vacation in northern Wisconsin.